 We may provide backward compatibility with some or all of the affected features in future releases.
 For now, you should understand the following changes before enabling distributed tracing:

 If you are aware of the impact to APM features and have thought about your rollout, you are ready to set up distributed tracing.
-See Overview: Enable distributed tracing.
+See the setup options.